-Byron Katie, founder of The Work, has one job: to teach people how to end their own suffering.
+Byron Katie is the founder of The Work where she teaches people how to end their suffering.
 As she guides people through the powerful process of inquiry she calls The Work, they find that their stressful beliefs—about life, other people, or themselves— radically shift and their lives are changed forever.

 How The Work Began

 Byron Katie became severely depressed in her early thirties.
 For almost a decade she spiraled down into rage, self-loathing, and constant thoughts of suicide; for the last two years she was often unable to leave her bedroom.

 Then one morning in February 1986, she experienced a life-changing realization.
 There are various names for an experience like this.
 Katie calls it “waking up to reality.”

 I discovered that when I believed my thoughts, I suffered, but that when I didn’t believe them, I didn’t suffer, and that this is true for every human being.
 Freedom is as simple as that.
 I found that suffering is optional.
 I found a joy within me that has never disappeared, not for a single moment.
 That joy is in everyone, always.